LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Getting Started

 Get started with LyteNyte Grid, a modern React data grid designed for enterprise-scale data challenges.
 Built in React, for React, it enables developers to ship faster and more efficiently than ever before.
+No wrappers.
+No dependencies.
+Open code.

 Our Motivation

-Before LyteNyte Grid, we were trapped in a cycle of frustration with bloated, brittle, and bizarrely over-engineered data grid libraries.
+Before LyteNyte Grid, we were trapped in a cycle of frustration with bloated, brittle, and over-engineered data grid libraries.
 Every new project became a ritual of fighting APIs that felt like they were written by a committee that never used React.

 Here’s what we kept running into again and again: